-- 3.6.1 This indicator monitors the existence of regular markets in the town centre. - 3.6.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.6.4 The National Market Trade Federation has no record of any Markets being held in Cinderford.
-It should however be noted that there is currently a very small Farmers Market on a Friday morning in the Triangle area.
-However, due to the COVID-19 pandemic these markets were cancelled from March 2020.
-The market did not return prior to July 2021.
+3.6.1 This indicator monitors the existence of regular markets in the town centre.

+3.6.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
+The presence of a regular traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc.

+3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area.

+3.6.4 The National Market Trade Federation has no record of any Markets being held in Cinderford.
+Due to the Covid-19 pandemic these markets were cancelled from March 2020.
+The market did not return due to a lack of traders & stallholders.